blat-blatnik/Cabo-Card-Game/README.md

 ## Licence

 This program and all of its source code are in the public domain, you can use them for anything you want.
-The card textures have a proprietary licence - you cannot use those in your own projects without the author's permission.
+The card textures have a proprietary licence - you cannot use those in your own projects without permission from the author.

 ## Game Rules